-- Check the tightness of the wheel on the shaft.
-Check the tightness of foundation bolts, motor bolts, sheaves and bearings.
+- 9. Check the tightness of the wheel on the shaft.
+Check the tightness of foundation bolts, motor bolts, sheaves, and bearings.
 Make sure there is no rubbing or binding and that the wheel-inlet cone clearances and overlap are correct. - 10.
 Check that bearings are fully lubricated and check the oil level in the static oil lube systems.
-For spherical roller bearings with split pillowblock housings, the bottom half of the housings should be 1/3 full of grease.
-For oil lube bearings, the oil level should reach the midpoint of the bottom roller or ball. - 11.
+For spherical roller bearings with split pillow block housings, the bottom half of the housings should be 1/3 full of grease.
+For oil lube bearings, the oil level should submerge the bottom-most roller halfway into the oil. - 11.
 Install any accessories shipped loose from the factory.